DiamondLightSource/db-jobs/README.md

 - Reads config file
 - Reads command-line arguments
-- Queries the database to get the plates registered per month (or year), the number of times each has been imaged, plus more
+- Queries the database to get a result set
-- Writes the query result to a spreadsheet (.xlsx)
+- Writes the query result set to a spreadsheet file (.xlsx)
 - Emails the spreadsheet as an attachment to the recipient email addresses defined in the config file

 ## Installing dependencies